Why we exist

-Being the biggest county in the country, God’s own, there’s a lot for Yorkshire people to be proud of; the County has a long and colourful history, has made countless contributions to the arts and culture, generated inventions and innovations that have helped shape the modern world and, of course, it has a jaw-droppingly beautiful landscape and coastline.
+Being the biggest county in the country, God’s own, there’s a lot for Yorkshire people to be proud of and for The Yorkshire Society to recognise; the County has a long and colourful history, has made countless contributions to the arts and culture, generated inventions and innovations that have helped shape the modern world and, of course, it has a jaw-droppingly beautiful landscape and coastline.

 Yorkshire is a county with a unique character and tradition that needs safe hands to protect it for future generations – The Yorkshire Society provides those safe hands.